I've been an online writer for nine years. I live in Limousin, France and have fully immersed myself in the culture and food of the region.

 We went on to learn the intricacies of under-floor heating, pumps, valves and water heaters.
 We studied, in theory, how to deal with central heating boilers and make 'bottles' out of steel to enable water to be delivered at different temperatures.
 We were taught how to cut and weld, to brase and to solder and, because our tutor Fred, was a good mate of the roofing tutor, we had day's tuition in how to deal with zinc gutters.

-Over ten months we learned a good deal, did work placements, honed our skills and studied the theory.
+Over 10 months, we learned a good deal, did work placements, honed our skills and studied the theory.
 Finally, it was time for the exam!

 I can't say that I was a star pupil.
 Indeed, in all honesty, I have to say that I was definitely in the bottom third.
 Having said that our year was, apparently, exceptionally talented.
 We had two absolute stars who did the most beautiful work with astounding speed.
 I was really too slow.